The Waterloo Case: Do governments have a legal responsibility to address homelessness?

 This critical question was first raised in the 2014 Tanudjaja case, but never fully answered.

 The outcome of Waterloo could have significant implications for the right to housing in Canada.
-This is why the National Right to Housing Network (NRHN), alongside the Charter Committee on Poverty Issues (CCPI), is participating in this case as third party experts (intervenors).
-Participating as intervenors means that we are not one of the main parties on the case, but we have been granted permission by the court to share our expertise and legal arguments—particularly on the right to life for people experiencing homelessness, Canada’s right to housing legislation, and how it connects to Charter protections.
+This is why the National Right to Housing Network (NRHN), alongside the Charter Committee on Poverty Issues (CCPI), participated in this case as third party experts (intervenors).
+Participating as intervenors meant that we were not one of the main parties on the case, but we had been granted permission by the court to share our expertise and legal arguments—particularly on the right to life for people experiencing homelessness, Canada’s right to housing legislation, and how it connects to Charter protections.

 Our Core Argument

-NRHN and CCPI will appear in court, represented by counsel Martha Jackman, in April 2026 to present our oral arguments.
+NRHN and CCPI appeared in court, represented by counsel Martha Jackman, in April 2026 to present our oral arguments.

 When governments fail to meet their human rights commitments to end homelessness, they often displace encampment residents without safe alternatives.
 This undermines their safety, dignity, and access to essential supports.

-We are asking the court to recognize that this is not just a policy gap—it is a violation of Charter rights for people experiencing homelessness, including:
+We asked the court to recognize that this is not just a policy gap—it is a violation of Charter rights for people experiencing homelessness, including:

 • Section 7: their right to life, liberty, and security of the person